rancher-sandbox/rancher-desktop/src/go/vtunnel/README.md

  GOOS=windows go build
  GOOS=linux go build
 ```
-- Creat a configuration file, below is an example of a `config.yaml`.
+- Creat a configuration file; below is an example of a `config.yaml`.
-- The `upstream-server-address` can be in IP:Port format if upstream server is a TCP server alternatevily it can be replaced by a Named Pipe server address e.g `npipe:////./pipe/my-upstream-server`.
-It is important to include the `npipe://` protocol.
+- The `upstream-server-address` can be in IP:Port format if upstream server is a
+  TCP server; alternatively it can be be a named pipe server address, e.g.
+  `npipe:////./pipe/my-upstream-server`.
+The `npipe://` prefix is required.
  **Note** same configuration file can be used for both Peer and Host processes.
  ```yaml
  tunnel: